ChrisRahme/Duolingo_Bot/README.md

 ## 3. Start

-Open `main.py`.
-A new Chrome window with Duolingo will open and the bot will log you in.
+Start `main.py`.
+A new Chrome window with Duolingo will open (unless in headless mode) and the bot will log you in.

 The bot will keep making mistakes at first, but once a sentence has been learned, it will be memorized (unless `dictionary.json` is erased).